ppizarror/pygame-menu/docs/_source/add_widgets.rst

 Add a choices list
 ------------------

-A selector gives the possibility choose a value in a list.
+A selector gives the possibility choose a value in a predefined list.

 .. automethod:: pygameMenu.menu.Menu.add_selector